If....

-If.... (stylized as if....) is a 1968 British satirical drama film produced and directed by Lindsay Anderson, and starring Malcolm McDowell as the character Mick Travis, who appeared in two further Anderson films.
+If.... (stylized as if....) is a 1968 British satirical film produced and directed by Lindsay Anderson, and starring Malcolm McDowell in his film debut as the character Mick Travis, who appeared in two further Anderson films.
 Other actors include Richard Warwick, Christine Noonan, David Wood, and Robert Swann.
-A satire of English public school life, the film follows a group of pupils who stage a savage insurrection at a boys' boarding school.
-The film is notable for jumpstarting McDowell's and Anderson's career, its use of black-and-white and colour switches throughout the film, and its blend of surreal and realistic elements.
+A biting satire of English public school life, the film follows a group of pupils who stage a savage insurrection at a boys' boarding school.
+The film is notable for jumpstarting McDowell's and Anderson's careers as well as using black-and-white and colour switches throughout the film along with blending surrealist dreamlike sequences and realistic elements.
 Director Stephen Frears worked as an assistant director to Anderson on this film.

 Upon release, If.... received critical acclaim, with praise for its powerful and accurate depiction of the British public school system.
 It continues to be considered one of the greatest British films of the 20th century for its portrayal of youthful rebellion.